Poloniex VS Coinbase: Crypto Exchange Comparison

 Traders now need to be alert and mindful about how and what they trade.
 This is where crypto exchanges enter the stage, taking the role of blockchain little helpers that make buying, selling, and trading digital assets easier and safer than ever.

-In our guide today we’ll focus on two very famous digital platforms – Poloniex and Coinbase.
+In our guide today we’ll focus on two very famous trading platforms – Poloniex and Coinbase.
 It’s our task to outline what they have in common, and what sets them apart.
 You will learn about their history, supported cryptocurrencies and payment methods, countries where they can be used and the cost to use them.
 We’ll round out the comparison with a review on their security levels, customer support, and user-friendliness.

 About the Exchanges